NU 252 Perspectives of Professional Nursing 3 credits

 This course will introduce students to transcultural healing practices.
 The social and cultural contexts will be discussed, compared and contrasted to the western or modern medical system.
 Students will examine the research on their therapy of interest, and discuss the rationale for inclusion of that therapy in a treatment plan for patients.
 Students will address the efficacy and cost effectiveness of the therapy if integrated into the health care system.

 This course applies the nursing process in community and public health environments with the community as client.
-The focus is on public health principles, community assessment, health planning, health education, health promotion, risk reduction/disease prevention, and major public health concerns.
-Cultural competence when working with vulnerable populations is another aspect of this course.
-Clinical experiences focus on caring for population health in community agencies, public health departments, schools, industries, correctional settings, and health centers.
+The focus is on public health principles, community assessment, health planning, health education, health promotion, risk reduction/disease prevention, social determinants of health, health disparities, health policy and major public health concerns.
+Diversity, equity and inclusion are considered when working with target populations.
+Clinical experiences focus on caring for population health in community and public health settings.

 Prerequisites: Successful completion of all courses in prior semesters.